alfloyd71/BibleFlashcardSearch/README.md

 # Bible Flashcards Search

-Bible Flashcards Search is an open source flashcards app that lets you search for any verse in the King James Version(KJV) of the Bible by verse number and then create a flashcard to be added to a flashcards list.
+Bible Flashcard Search is an open source flashcards app that lets you search for any verse in the King James Version(KJV) of the Bible by verse number and then create a flashcard to be added to a flashcards list.
 BFS uses the "flashcard box system" that organizes and uses flashcards in a systematic way to enhance learning through spaced repetition.
 Besides the Django package, pythonbible is the only other dependency all other files are included in the bibleflashcardsjs folder.

 Box Levels: Each box represents a different level of familiarity or mastery: